 13. Zoning Administrator’s Report

 Graber distributed an updated Checklist for September and TLT 2020 Land Use Permits spreadsheet through Permit #2020-53, and ZBA Appeals ZBA 2020-4 on-going permit status, and current zoning applications were summarized as well.
 Lots of activity; permits, home sales etc. The board has received 2 applications for planning consultants.
 There is an appeal for variance scheduled next month for parcel on Michigan Trail and Neoma.
 Please visit site.
 Park on Michigan Trail and walk back, there is a marking steak off Neoma.
 North of TLT village the pallet fenced yard will be removing the pallet fencing.
 When the neighbor next door moved a trailer he exposed the pallet fenced yard had marijuana growing.
 She informed the occupants, who are renters, any fencing citation would result in the owner being ticketed, not the renter.
 The occupants told Graber they would remove the fence.
 Graber visited Templin who instructed her she is not allowed on his property until his deadline to comply (11-15-20) but Ellison Excavating informed her that the “wings” had been removed.
 Graber stated one wing was dismantled and the other, although removed, remained on the ground intact.
 Graber also reported the road on the south side is washing out and she suggested to Templin to look into Manthei cement’s concrete forms that stack and are not attached to each other.
-Graber stated Tempin is losing shoreline and may end up losing the wall to which the wings were attached.
+Graber stated TEMPLIN is losing shoreline and may end up losing the wall to which the wings were attached.
 Graber is also working to remedy the blight issues, and a couple Short Term Rental violation in August and September including a property owned by Jim Hettinger, who claims it has been in a rental program and should be grandfathered.
 Deb requested proof from Hettinger (whose atty stated this request was reasonable) but this has not been received.

 14. Summary of action items to be taken on or before the next ZBA meeting